Birth Support

 Most clients book between 20–32 weeks, but earlier is always better if you want full preparation and more availability.

-Because I take a limited number of on-call clients, I recommend reaching out as soon as you know you want support.
+Because we take a limited number of on-call clients, we recommend reaching out as soon as you know you want support.

 -